lyndoncox/documentation/documentation/configuration/basic.md

 ![image](/img/conf1.png)

-## Clear your browser cache
+## Clear your browser cache and cookies

-Before HACS can show up in the list you need to clear your browser cache.
+Before HACS can show up in the list you need to clear your browser cache and cookies.

 :::warning
-You actuallt need to do this, don't skip it.
+You actually need to do this, don't skip it.
 :::

 ## Click the "+" button in the bottom right corner